g-w1/blog/_drafts/writing-a-compiler.md

 Here is a list of things I learned:

 * Testing: I have not done very much testing in previous projects so in this project I did.
 I'm not really sure what type of testing it was.
 I tested the compiler and the stdout from the generated code.
 The compiler tests were testing the generated data structures for the lexer and parser and regression tests for the analyzer and code generator.
 I implemented the stdout tests with 2 scripts. `gen_output.sh` would run every .ez file in the tests directory and store its output. `test.sh` would run every .ez file in the tests directory and check it against what `gen_output.sh` generated.
-Even if I didn't catch many bugs with all this testing, it felt satisfying to see 60 tests passing!
+Even if I didn't catch many bugs with all this testing, it felt satisfying to see ~60 tests passing!
+I also setup Github Actions and had it run the tests on any pushes to master.
+I ran into a weird bug with nasm, my assembler, in which the feature set on Ubuntu was different than on Arch Linux.
+I had to dumb down some code so that it would also run on Ubuntu.
 * Recursion: I had known about recursion before writing this compiler, and had implemented some recursive algorithms, but I felt this really cemented the idea in my head.
 With 2 of the 4 main compiler steps using a recursive algorithm (parsing and analyzing) I feel like I have a very good understanding of recursion.
 I also discovered a pattern with recursive methods on a struct.
 This way, data can be shared between methods without passing it between functions in a cumbersome way.
 * General Software Design: I feel like I have just learned a lot about designing software from this project.
 It is biggest project I have done and I am pretty happy with the design.
 The code for lexing, parsing, and analyzing is pretty nice.
 The code quality goes downhill when you get to `codegen.rs`.
 I attribute this to not using recursion: this method requires a lot of repeated code that could be avoided with recursion.